Anthony-Pereira/Mastermind/README.md

 you can modif the number case of secret combination possible and number of chance possible.

 information: You can also change the insertion number that the user name can have.

+DEVELOPPER MODE:

+A developper mode is integrated.

+For activate this, two possibilities : In config.properties file with systemMode variable and directly in console to add a parameter "true" or "dev"